Click on a topic below for more information:

-Starting with September 2013 renewals, DMV will begin sending out registration rewenwal notices that combine the vehicle property tax that is due along with the plate renewal registration fee.
+DMV sends out registration rewenwal notices that combine the vehicle property tax that is due along with the plate renewal registration fee.
 The fees and taxes are listed separately but both will be due at the same time.
 The total amount due on the combined notice will be payable to NCDMV.
 As before, you can pay online, through the mail or in person at a license plate agency near you.

 < top of page